Introduction to Total Productive Maintenance (TPM)

 8. TPM in Administration

-This pillar seeks to lessen administrative waste throughout procurement, scheduling, and order approval by exercising TPM in the manufacturing process to track down missing parts and drop off production materials.
+This pillar seeks to reduce administrative waste in areas such as procurement, scheduling, and order approval by applying TPM principles to streamline tasks such as locating spare parts and delivering production materials.

 TPM can be calculated from tangible maintenance key performance indicators (KPIs) such as Overall Equipment Effectiveness (OEE).
 This measures the efficiency, availability, and quality of assets required for mass production.
-Any equipment performing under peak capacity or stopped in the middle of production, and any reduction in quality, will reduce the OEE score.
+Any equipment performing under peak capacity, stopped in the middle of production, or producing lower-quality output will reduce the OEE score.

 Benefits of Total Productive Maintenance